xarick/grambot-panel/devops/deploy.md

 ## Requirements

 - Docker Engine 24+ with Compose v2
-- A reachable PostgreSQL 16 with an empty `tgpanel` database
+- A reachable PostgreSQL 14+ with an empty `tgpanel` database — if it runs on this same server, see [Host-local PostgreSQL](#host-local-postgresql) below
 - A bot token from [@BotFather](https://t.me/BotFather)
 - *For HTTPS:* a domain pointing at the server, ports 80 / 443 open